 There are several Government schemes you may be able to apply for

-- Cold Weather Payment – a £25 payment for every 7 days of very cold weather between November and March.
+A £25 payment for every 7 days of very cold weather between 1 November to 31 March.

 Household Support Fund